Bride and Prejudice: Plot

-At the wedding, Darcy's condescending mother, Catherine, introduces Lalita to Darcy's former girlfriend, Anne who mispronounces Lalita's name as "Lolita".
-Jaya and Lalita also meet Darcy's younger sister, Georgie, who tells Lalita that Balraj and Darcy are not in contact because Darcy persuaded Balraj not to marry an Indian girl with a "gold-digger" Mother.
+At the wedding, Lalita meets Darcy's younger sister, Georgina, who tells Lalita that Balraj and Darcy are not speaking because Darcy persuaded Balraj not to marry an Indian girl with a "gold-digger" Mother.
 Lalita furiously realizes that Darcy is the reason why Jaya never heard from Balraj.
-Darcy proposes to Lalita, who angrily refuses, blaming him for Jaya's unhappiness.
+Darcy's condescending mother, Catherine, introduces Lalita to Anne, Darcy's supposed girlfriend, who mispronounces Lalita's name as "Lolita".
+Privately disclaiming any interest in Anne, Darcy passionately proposes to Lalita, acknowledging that he was unable to forget her though the "crazy" marriage will displease his family.
+Lalita angrily refuses, spurning his insulting proposal as well as blaming him for Jaya's unhappiness.

 Back in London, Lakhi uses the family's layover as an opportunity to sneak away and meet Wickham.
-Darcy apologizes to Lalita, telling her that he has gotten Balraj to reconcile with Jaya.
-Lalita realizes that Darcy was right about Wickham and calls for his help to find Lakhi.
-Darcy explains that Wickham got Georgie pregnant at age 16, tried to marry her for their family's money, and ran away when his plan did not work.
-They both rescue Lakhi and Lalita accepts Darcy's proposal.
-The film ends with a double wedding of Jaya to Balraj and Lalita to Darcy.
+Darcy apologizes to Balraj for interfering with his relationship with Jaya.
+Apologizing to Lalita for his arrogance, Darcy explains in confidence that Wickham got Georgina pregnant at age 16, tried to marry her for their family's money, and ran away when his plan did not work.
+Realizing that Darcy was right about Wickham, Lalita asks for his help to find Lakhi, who they both rescue.
+Seeing Darcy’s participation and respectful attitude toward Indian customs at Jaya and Balraj’s engagement celebration, Lalita accepts Darcy's renewed proposal.
+The film ends with the double wedding of Jaya to Balraj and Lalita to Darcy.